christurgeon/Instagram-Bot/README.md

 # About and Configuring Tips

+## Summary

+This Instagram bot uses Selenium chromedriver to interact with webelements from your browser.
+It crawls through user posts or users following a certain account and can follow, like, and comment on posts that come up.
+Note that this bot has no malicious intent.
+Use is at your own risk and be aware of Instagram's bot and automation guidelines.

+## Setup

 Before attempting to run the bot, make sure that you have the necessary libraries installed.

 ```